-The Green Teen Team was founded in May 2014 by H.S.H.
+The Green Teen Team (GTT) was founded in 2014 by H.S.H.
 Princess Theodora von Liechtenstein who is not only the founder but an active participant in the running of the foundation’s projects.
 Theodora believes that we can all make changes in our lives to help save the planet’s biodiversity, even children.
 Therefore the objective of the foundation is to empower children to be able to make changes to their lives, the lives of others and the life of the planet.
 We will do this by engaging children with nature via worldwide projects that connect with nature organisations, schools and social groups.
+GTT was officially registered as a UK charity in 2015 and an Italian ONLUS in 2017.

 GTT’s aims and objectives go towards helping regenerate the planet’s biodiversity through engaging young people in conservation projects and educational workshops and summer camps across the globe.
 The foundation is building an active, global community of environmentally engaged teenagers and young people, in a bid to create positive change at grassroots level.